top of page

 Published Research

-3. Karageorgi M*, Groen SC*, Sumbul F, Pelaez JN, Verster KI, Aguilar JM, Hastings AP, Bernstein SL, Matsunaga T, Astourian M#, Guerra G, Dobler S, Agrawal AA, Whiteman NK.
+Karageorgi M*, Groen SC*, Sumbul F, Pelaez JN, Verster KI, Aguilar JM, Hastings AP, Bernstein SL, Matsunaga T, Astourian M#, Guerra G, Dobler S, Agrawal AA, Whiteman NK.
 Genome evolution retraces the evolution of toxin resistance in the monarch butterfly.
-Nature 2019
+Nature 2019; 574 (7778): 409-412. *Equal contribution, #Undergraduate mentee co-author

 Tim Vernimmen.
 How Monarch Butterflies Evolved to Eat a Poisonous Plant.
 Scientific American.
 Oct 2, 2019